dabblelab/airtable-discord/README.md

-# POST data from Discord Bot through a Discord Channel to Airtable Base
+# POST, GET, UPDATE and DELETE data from Discord Bot through a Discord Channel to Airtable Base

 ## Description

+In this Repo, We are performing:

+- POST
+- GET
+- UPDATE
+- DELETE

-In this Repo, We are sending records to their respective fields in an Airtable Base' Table in realtime.
+operations in an Airtable Base' Table in realtime.
 For that, we are using a Discord Bot to act as a Channel of Input.

 ## Airtable Base